emmanuellekamwa/ror-social-scaffold/README.md

 - Ruby v2.7.0
 - Ruby on Rails v5.2.4

-## Live Demo

-TBA
+- Vs Code

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

+- First copy the github link so as to clone it
+- Open your terminal and type git clone
+- Browse into your project directory by typing cd followed by the correct name of your project

 ### Prerequisites